sabbirosa/project-r/README.md

    mysql -u [username] -p project_r < project_r_backup.sql
    ```

 Replace [username] with your MySQL username, and the path to the backup file, respectively.
+If you getting problem doing this you may also use SQL queries to create table of `documentation/database/schema.sql` to add the databse in your profile.

 #### Step 4: Configuring Your Flask Application